 5.1 Variation of hydraulic geometry

 Over the landward half of the Yangtze estuary, the scaling behavior of the channel geometry coincides with the scaling observed in river deltas (Savenije, 2012), and has a prismatic channel.
 Over the seaward part, the channel geometry resembles that of funnel shaped estuarine channels (Davies and Woodroffe, 2010), reflecting the importance of the tidal discharge relative to the river discharge in channel forming processes (Pethick, 1984).
 There is an intermediate zone between the reaches without clear river or tide dominance.
-The location of this zone moves in response to changes in forcing, both river and tide, but in the Yangtze the movement is dominated by the seasonal changes in river discharge (Figure 5a).
+The location of this zone moves in response to changes in forcing, both river and tide, but in the Yangtze the movement is controlled by the seasonal changes in river discharge (Figure 5a).
 This is also reflected in the overall estuary shape which is seen to vary between wet and dry season (Table2).
-The extent of the funnel shaped portion of the channel reduces as the river discharge increases.
-Convergence lengths (L) for the whole estuary also get longer.
-However this misrepresents the character of the change.
-By taking account of the changing length of the prismatic (riverine) section, as used in the CST model, the convergence lengths (L') are then seen to get shorter with increasing discharge (Table 2).
-Thus the rate of convergence is more rapid in the wet season than that of the dry season.
+The extent of the funnel shaped portion of the channel reduces as the river discharge increases (distance to transition point in Table 2).
+By taking account of the changing length of the prismatic (riverine) section, as used in the CST model, the convergence lengths (L') also gets shorter with increasing discharge (Table 2).
+Thus the rate of convergence is more rapid in the wet season than the dry season largely because the extent of the riverine reach extends seawards.

 Another feature of the Yangtze is a number of very dramatic changes in the actual form of the cross-section from deep and narrow to broad and shallow.
 One consequence of this is that for some of the sections used in the analysis the actual cross-sectional areas are not representative of the effective hydraulic section.
 The conventional way to obtain the river velocity simply uses the defined river discharge and the measured cross-sectional areas (ur = qr/A), as mentioned above.
 However, when this estimate is compared with the velocity obtained by running the TELEMAC model for the same river discharge with no tidal forcing, as shown there is a lot of noise and a rather poor agreement (Figure 8a).
-This was addressed by using the tidal mean of the total velocity (river and tide, ie 1T0Tux,tdt) to estimate the residual velocity, which was found to provide a far better agreement, as shown by the + symbols in Figure 8a.
-Therefore, the time average of the total velocity has been used to define the river velocity and to separate the tidal velocity from the total values in the model.
+This was addressed by using the tidal mean of the total velocity (river and tide, ie 1T0Tux,tdt) to estimate the residual velocity, which was found to provide a far better agreement, as shown by the “+” symbols in Figure 8a.
+Therefore, the tidally averaged of the total velocity has been used to define the river velocity and to separate the tidal velocity from the total values in the model.
 Using the resultant river velocity, the “effective” cross-sectional area was calculated (effective CSA= qr/ur) and compared with the actual mean-tide CSA, as shown in Figure 8b.
-The disagreement highlights the difference between the actual CSA and the effective hydraulic section, which is particularly the case in narrow gorges and branches, and the deeps that are often found immediately downstream (where the CSA in some cases is more than 60,000m2).
+The disagreement highlights the difference between the actual CSA section and the effective hydraulic section, which is particularly the case in narrow gorges and branches, and the deeps that are often found immediately downstream (where the CSA in some cases is more than 60,000m2).
 In these areas, changes in hydraulic gradient can be very rapid and this may not be properly represented in the model because of the rather coarse specification of bed friction, which is unable to capture such local variations.

 5.2 Tidal storage variation